DrSkipper/ExtendedFlashpunk/README.md

 Requirements
 -----------------
-This project extends and heavily utilizes much of the [Flashpunk](http://useflashpunk.net/) engine, which must be downloaded separately.
+This project extends and heavily utilizes much of the [Flashpunk](http://useflashpunk.net/) engine, which is included as a submodule in this repository, but must be manually added to the classpaths/sourcepaths of your project.
+Alternatively, you can link your own version of Flashpunk in your classpaths/sourcepaths.

 More Info
 -----------------